 GQ6 Risk assessments of the establishment's practices and processes are completed regularly, recorded and monitored a) There are documented risk assessments for all practices and processes requiring compliance with the HT Act and the HTA's Codes of Practice.
-The York tissue bank did not have any risk assessments for activities relating to human tissue storage and use.
+The establishment reviews consent forms from tissue suppliers that do not hold a licence from the HTA to ensure consent has been obtained in accordance with the requirements of the HT Act 2004.
+Where a supplier is HTA-licensed, there is no review of the consent arrangements for receiving material.
+The risks for the different approach had not been formally assessed.
 Minor